espinoco/espinoco.github.io/src/gitconfig.md

            else git status; fi" && :

     # Creates a stash of the index and working tree.
 The stash name includes the
-    # current date and time stamp, and it takes an optional description read from input.
+    # current date and time stamp and takes an optional description read from input.
     # Additionally, it cleans up all the changes.
     zz = "!git stash push --include-untracked --message \"$(date +'%a %b %d %H:%M') $1\" && \
             git reset --hard HEAD -- && git clean --force -d" && :

     # Applies a stash to the working tree preserving the index.
-    # It takes an optional stash index to apply, otherwise, defaults to the last created stash.
+    # It takes an optional stash index, otherwise, it defaults to the last created stash.
     za = !git stash apply --index $1 && :

     # Applies a stash to the working tree without preserving the index.
-When `git za` failed because
+When `git za` fails because
     # of conflicts, use this instead.
-    # It takes an optional stash index to apply, otherwise, defaults to the last created stash.
+    # It takes an optional stash index to apply, otherwise, it defaults to the last created stash.
     zw = !git stash apply $1 && :

-    # Lists stashes
+    # Lists stashes.
     zl = !git stash list

     # Starts an interactive rebase to change the specified last number of commits.
 It reads from